anshulxyz/anshulxyz.github.io/index.md

 Anshul Chauhan

-Software developer, currently working on a taxation project for an island nation.

-I love exploring new programming languages and building projects with them.
+_Software developer_

-Some of my interests include playing football, skateboarding and sketching.
+Some of my interests out of the programming world include playing football, skateboarding and sketching.

 Here are lists of my favourite [movies]({% link _notes/movies.md %}), [books]({% link _notes/books.md %}),